13 Types of Air Conditioners (2025) | How to Choose

 How to Choose the Right AC

-- Existing ducts: If you have none, consider mini split options.
+- Existing ducts: If you don’t have ductwork, mini split options (single or multi-zone) can be more cost-effective than adding ducts.

-- Climate: Dry regions can use evaporative cooling; humid areas benefit from traditional refrigeration.
+- Climate: Dry regions can use evaporative cooling; humid areas like Miami benefit from traditional refrigeration systems with good dehumidification.

-- Noise & aesthetics: Mini split wall mounts and cassettes run quiet and look clean.
+- Noise & aesthetics: Mini split wall mounts and cassettes run quiet and provide a clean, modern appearance.

-- Install complexity: DIY-friendly units exist, but pro installs protect warranty and performance.
+- Install complexity: DIY-friendly units exist, but pro installs protect performance, safety, and warranty.

-- Maintenance & parts: Choose brands with accessible service and readily available OEM parts.
+- Maintenance & parts: Choose brands with accessible service networks and readily available OEM parts.

-- Controls & efficiency: Inverter systems, smart thermostats, and proper sizing cut energy costs.
+- Controls & efficiency: Inverter systems, smart thermostats, zoning, and proper sizing reduce energy costs over the life of the system.

 Recommended Brands